melvinsamuel070/MERN_Todo/README.md

 # REACT PROJECT DOCUMENTATION / README

+# Project Overview
--This project demonstrates the containerization, orchestration, and deployment of a MERN (MongoDB, Express, React, Node.js) Todo   -application using Docker, Docker Compose, and AWS.
-It also integrates monitoring, CI/CD pipelines, and scaling mechanisms to ensure   -robust application performance.
+- This project demonstrates the containerization, orchestration, and deployment of a MERN (MongoDB, Express, React, Node.js) Todo    application using Docker, Docker Compose, and AWS.
+- It also integrates monitoring, CI/CD pipelines, and scaling mechanisms to ensure robust application performance.
 ---

 ## **Table of Contents**